atnomos/resume-video-guide/README.md

 - "Use brighter teal accents (#00cfff) for better contrast"

 Result
-A standout LinkedIn / portfolio video highlighting your Disney + Apple experience.
+A standout LinkedIn / portfolio video highlighting your experience.
 Upload out/resume.mp4 and share!

 Made with ❤️ using Claude Code + Remotion (Feb 2026)